harryvederci/janet-htmx-project-template/README.md

 Should be fixed before launch.
 Limit amount of chars to something sensible for each text column.

+## Q&A
+### What's the reasoning behind the SQL double underscores?
+It's an experimental thing I'm doing.

+You know how most people have a cutlery drawer where they neatly put their forks and knives in, so they can easily pick them out afterwards?

+I got rid of that years ago.
+Well, not of the drawer, but of the compartments.
+I just throw everything in the drawer, making the process of unloading the dish washer about 2 times faster.
+Turns out you can still easily find stuff afterwards.

+I think by doing the "prefix everything with the table name" thing, I can maybe create the same thing when programming, where I just get everything from all relevant tables, smash them into one giant hashmap, and pick the relevant stuff later.
+More wasteful?
+Sure.
+But I'm willing to find out if it's actually going to be painful.
+Also, I'm pretty confident I can create something later on that makes the codebase gradually-stricter-as-needed about this stuff.

+The double underscores make things a little bit easier on the eyes when doing that.
+Notice I convert `table_name__column-name` to `:=table-name/column-name` in db-helper.janet, so I'm not really looking at the double underscores outside of the .sql files.

+I'm sure most people will find `:=table-name/column-name` super ugly to read, but it does make it very clear when reading code what you're actually looking at.
+In a previous project I noticed I was often reading `:id` in my code.
+You need context when reading a variable name like that.
+If, instead, you read `:=city/id`, you don't need that context.
+It's always right there, staring you in the face :)

 ## My code style guide (eary draft, please prove me wrong)
 - Database: prefix your ID columns with the table name.